AP source: Schwarber, Phils agree to deal for about $80M

 Schwarber won a World Series with the Cubs in 2016.

-The Phillies finalized their one-year contract with outfielder Odúbel Herrera.
-He played in 124 games for the Phillies in 2021, batting .260 with 27 doubles, two triples, 13 home runs, 51 RBI, 59 runs scored and six steals.
+The Phillies also finalized their one-year contract with outfielder Odubel Herrera.
+He played in 124 games for the Phillies in 2021, batting .260 with 27 doubles, two triples, 13 home runs, 51 RBIs, 59 runs scored and six steals.
 He made starts at each outfield position, 92 of which came in center field.

 Since the lockout ended, the Phillies have added a pair of late-inning relievers, signing right-hander Jeurys Familia and lefty Brad Hand.
 A day earlier the Phillies finalized a $6 million, one-year deal with Hand and a $6 million, one-year contract with Familia.